-- · Complete online Application for Admission; - · Non-refundable Application Fee; - For additional requirements specific to freshman, transfer, or other applicant types, refer to the sections below.
+- · Complete online application for admission; - · Non-refundable application fee;

+For additional requirements specific to classification (freshman, transfer, or other applicant types), please refer to the sections below.

-Admitted applicants who wish to enroll, must also provide the following documentation:
+In addition to required documents for admissions, admitted applicants who wish to enroll, must also provide the following documentation:

-Certificate of Immunization to include verification of immunity against Measles, Mumps, Rubella, Tetanus-Diphtheria, and Varicella (Chicken Pox).
-Students under the age of 19 must also provide proof of the Hepatitis B series and students living on campus will also be required to provide proof of a meningitis vaccine or sign a waiver; Verification of lawful presence in the United States if applying for in-state tuition or a waiver of out-of-state tuition.
+- Certificate of Immunization to include verification of immunity against Measles, Mumps, Rubella, Tetanus-Diphtheria, and Varicella (Chicken Pox).
+Students under the age of 19 must also provide proof of the Hepatitis B series and students living on campus will also be required to provide proof of a meningitis vaccine or sign a waiver; - Verification of lawful presence in the United States if applying for in-state tuition or a waiver of out-of-state tuition.